GJ (Dick) Dusseldorp

 Margot’s passion is to work respectfully in partnership with others to strengthen the wellbeing of children and young people so they can strive for their goals, explore possibilities through learning, and build the futures they want.
 Her commitment is to engage with compassion, mindfulness and respect.

 You can email Margot by clicking here.

 Jessica Duffy is Office Manager at the Dusseldorp Forum.
-Jess has had a wide range of experience in the customer service industry and a background in executive services and office coordination.
+Jess has a degree in Psychology and Human Resources, has a wide range of experience in the customer service industry and a background in executive services and office coordination.
 She has a passion for working with children and is inspired to help encourage them to reach their full potential through creative learning and education.
-Jess is a volunteer for her local food drive for the homeless and also gives her time to local school and community initiatives and fundraisers.

 You can email Jess by clicking here.

 Rachel is the Communications Manager at Dusseldorp Forum and has worked in not-for-profit communications for over 14 years.